WE DO AMAYSING THINGS

 Alexia Mays continues to battle the Disease and has dedicated her life to bring awareness,funding, research, and resources to the underfunded, and undervalued disease

-May5Foundation, Inc. is a private non-profit organization that works within communities to improve living conditions and quality of living for those impacted by Sickle Cell, Youth Grief and Loss, and Homelessness.
+We at the May5Foundation Inc., are a private organization that works within communities to improve living conditions and quality of living for those impacted by Sickle Cell, Youth Grief and Loss, and Homelessness.

 We are proud to have positively impacted the lives of over 2200 individuals since our existence.